-At the same time, internal job offers can help the company retain the top talent.
+At the same time, internal job offers can help the company retain top talent.

 On the Powell Template "Job offers", company employees will be able to access the list of all job offers published on the portal.

-They can search an offer with a key-word using a search tab or use a refiner on the left to find a desired offer through available filters.
+They can search an offer with a keyword using a search tab or use a refiner on the left to find the desired offer through available filters.

-Each job offer displays the job title, contract type, publishing date, location, department and the job description.
+Each job offer displays the job title, contract type, publishing date, location, department, and job description.

 If users are interested in a particular offer, they can access more detailed information through the button "read more" and even apply to the offer directly from the page.

 The search bar is a Powell 365 web-part "search-box" which is linked to the search query.

 The refiner on the left is a Powell refinements panel web-part.
 If you are a Contributor 👩🌾, you can see how to configure this web part on the page Refinement Panel.

 The section with the list of all job offers is a content-search web part.
 If you are a Contributor 👩🌾, you can see how to configure this web part on the page Content search and see all the various actions and displays that come along with it.